-On behalf of the California State Association of Psychiatrists, I write to express strong support for your SB 221, Timely Access Standards.
+On behalf of the California State Association of Psychiatrists, I write to express strong support of SB 221 (Wiener), Timely Access Standards.
 SB 221 will close a loophole in state law and regulations and establish a clear and appropriate timely access standard for follow-up appointments for mental health care and substance use disorder (MH/SUD) treatment.